 We flew down for a long weekend to meet with our long standing partners in Russia – an engaging mother and son team, Bella and Roman.
-With a wine or two over dinner at the atmospheric downtown Chaliapin eatery, the conversation inevitably floated back towards the collapse of the mighty Soviet Union … a point in time that’s no doubt, irrevocably etched into the psyche of all Russians today. .. well those old enough – it’s been almost 20 years.
+With a wine or two over dinner at the atmospheric downtown Chaliapin eatery, the conversation inevitably floated back towards the collapse of the mighty Soviet Union, a point in time that’s no doubt, irrevocably etched into the psyche of all Russians today.
+Well, those old enough at least – it has been almost 20 years.

 Roman was a boy at the time and his enduring memory is of all the TV channels playing Swan Lake on the fateful day.
 Bella, on the other hand, held a quiet and considered reflection on life in Russia today and how it has changed.
 Which prompted me to probe further on what was it like being in the USSR – was James Bond all too amusing, what of counter revolutionary movements, the massive underground Beatles following?